kevinrae001/kevinrae001.github.io/_projects/AEMS/index.md

 I was the lead mechanical engineer on this project.
 Because of an NDA, I’m limited in how much I can share publicly, but my scope included:

 - Turning stakeholder requirements into mechanical architectures and manufacturable designs
-- Owning the SolidWorks models for assemblies/parts and maintaining a coherent system layout
+- Owning the SolidWorks models for assemblies/parts
 - Producing engineering drawings to ASME Y14 standards (including GD&T where appropriate)
 - Supporting prototype builds, field testing, and iterative design improvements